This article is about the first release of rirods (see the documentation).

 This is not all.
 You can now also label this data set by adding metadata.

-Now let’s have a look at how this looks like within the iRODS server with ils()
+Now let’s have a look at how this looks like within the iRODS server with ils(), which is somewhat similar to base R’s list.files().

 ========